purvasingh96/Natural-Language-Processing/README.md

 Tokenizing can be considered as a form of grouping a charecter sequence.
 The groups are called *tokens*.
 They are of 2 types -
 1. Sentence Tokenizer
 2. Word Tokenizer

+## Corpora and Lexicon
+*Corpora* refers to large collection of texts.
+E.g- medical journals, presidential speech, any English language.
+*Lexicon* refers to dictionary of words and their meanings.